jadry92/Code-Basic-platzi/README.md

 ### First example:
 This is the [first](https://github.com/jadry92/Code-Basic-platzi/tree/master/first "first") step in the programing world.
 ### Example of "if" and "for":
-This example [fizzboss](https://github.com/jadry92/Code-Basic-platzi/tree/master/fizzboss "fizzboss") is to find the
+This example [fizzboss](https://github.com/jadry92/Code-Basic-platzi/tree/master/fizzboss "fizzboss") is to find divisible numbers into 3 and 5.
 ### Project  6:
 ### Project  7:
 ### Project  8: